Plenty of Fish in the Sea?

 The problem has gotten so bad that the Food and Agriculture Organization (FAO) estimates that over 85 percent of the world’s fisheries are either fully exploited, overexploited, depleted or recovering from depletion—leading to the shocking statistic from the journal Science that if nothing changes we will lose all of our fisheries by 2048.

-In order to help preserve our wild fish stocks the Marine Stewardship Council (MSC) has set environmental standards and identified sustainable fisheries.
+Marine Stewardship Council (MSC) has set environmental standards and identified sustainable fisheries.
 By purchasing fish that bears the MSC blue label, consumers can enjoy their food while knowing it came from a sustainable fishery.

 With over 15,000 products listed in stores, consumers can locate sustainable fish with the MSC sustainable seafood product finder.
 They can also learn more about the issue and make informed decisions about maintaining our fish supplies.

 Every Thursday at 6 o’clock, I meet a friend of mine at our favorite local sushi restaurant.
 And every Thursday at 6 o’clock, the two of us share our favorite rolls – spicy scallop, rainbow, salmon and avocado – and stories at a high top table in the small, second-story establishment, a hidden gem situated above a drug store on a quaint neighborhood street.
 We started this ritual almost six months ago, and we’ve been meeting once a week, every week since.

 I never thought about where my seafood was coming from.
 And I definitely never thought that it might run out.

 According to recent reports, overfishing is a big problem, and my sushi might run out before I know it – maybe even before my friend and I can introduce our grandchildren to the traditional dish.